 "We are afraid to care too much, for fear that the other person does not care at all."—Eleanor Roosevelt

 Day #15: Anger and Grudges

-When it comes right down to it, life is really only about asses.
+When it comes right down to it, life is only about asses.
 We are either covering ours, kicking one, kissing one, or acting like one.
 Don't show your ass.
 Let go of grudges.
-They are useless wastes of time, emotions and energy.
+They are useless wastes of time, emotions, and energy.
 Nothing good ever came from a grudge.
-You only hurt yourself and make no one want to be with or come around you.
+You only hurt yourself and make no one want to be with or go around you.
 No one likes a negative person.
 Also, never force someone to apologize.
-Most of them are fake anyways because people do not really regret saying what they felt or thought.
+Most of them are fake anyway because people do not regret saying what they felt or thought.